SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 Do not place any x360ce xinput dlls inside the Nucleus Co-Op files as this might interfere with Nucleus own custom xinput dlls.

 Xbox One controllers have some [issues](http://www.snes9x.com/phpbb3/viewtopic.php?t=27510) with background input in games that only support DirectInput controllers and in Unity games that use Unity's default input for gamepad support.
-For this reason too the Xinput Reroute Nucleus option mentioned in the master script that reroutes directinput back to xinput to track more than 4 gamepads on xinput at once, allowing you to play with more than 4 xinput gamepads, will not work with Xbox One controllers even with fake focus because of the driver background input issue.
+For this reason too the Xinput Reroute Nucleus option mentioned in the master handler that reroutes directinput back to xinput to track more than 4 gamepads on xinput at once, allowing you to play with more than 4 xinput gamepads, will not work with Xbox One controllers even with fake focus because of the driver background input issue.
 To fix that in those cases you can also use XOutput on your Xbox One controllers.

 If you are using steam controllers try [this](https://www.youtube.com/watch?v=wy4F2eqTXQ4).